KeiraDiaz/Streamin/README.md

 ### Functional Requirements
 * Users should be able to create a new account by providing the necessary information.
 * Users should be able to update their account details, such as contact information or password.
-* (TENTATIVE) Users should be able to like, comment, and add videos towards a playlist
+* Users should be able to like and comment on videos
 * Users should be able to upload videos with relative ease.
 * Users should be able to see videos that were uploaded by other users as well as their own videos.
 * The platform should showcase videos from different users